artdarek/avatarer/README.md

 If you want to set a size of avatar that should be returned you can use ``size()`` method.
-This method can take two parameters ``width`` and ``height`` and both are optional (notice that not ll services will require or use both width and height, for example Gravatar expects only width).
+This method can take two parameters ``width`` and ``height`` and both are optional (notice that not all providers will require or use both width and height, for example Gravatar expects only width).

 For Gravatar: